 The ability of art and culture to look beyond fixed categories, and to build and sustain links across the boundaries of different contexts, is now more relevant – and challenged – than ever before.
 In a time of growing inequality, geopolitical conflict, community disruption and an escalating climate crisis, a new and more nuanced approach is required to how we support the work of cultural actors.
 That’s why we created Globus Call.
-The goal is unashamedly ambitious: to boost the transformative potential of the arts and culture in our society.
+The goal is unashamedly ambitious: to boost the transformative potential of the arts and culture in societies and communities.

 The programme is open to projects that work with experimental approaches and methods, and which strive to explore interactions between the local and the global.
-The intention is to meet artists in the contexts and positions in which they find themselves, and to support them with confidence and a willingness to take risks.
+The intention is to meet artists in the contexts and positions in which they find themselves, and to support them with trust and a willingness to take risks.

 The projects must be rooted in artistic and/or cultural milieux, but may draw upon other professional fields and traditions.

-Through Globus, the Fund wishes to develop a wider and more inclusive understanding of the idea of working Nordicly.
+Through Globus, the Fund wishes to develop a wider and more inclusive understanding of the idea of working Nordically.
 Here, the Nordic is defined not as a collaboration between nation states, but as an idea or context that is not bound by national borders, and which can be explored through artistic and cultural encounters in and around the world.